What’s better than a cookie? A whole-wheat chewy chocolate chip cookie, of course! This cookie will bring lots of smiles to kids and adults alike.

-- Melt the butter in a heavy-bottom medium saucepan over low heat.
-Sift together the flour, salt, and baking soda and set aside.
+- In a large bowl, sift together the flour, salt, and baking soda, and set aside.

-- Pour the melted butter in the mixer’s bowl.
-Add the sugar and brown sugar.
+- Add the softened butter into a mixer’s bowl.
+Add the granulated sugar and brown sugar.
 Cream the butter and sugars on medium speed.
-Add the eggs, 2 tablespoons milk and vanilla extract and mix until well combined.
+Add the egg, and vanilla extract, and mix until well combined.
 Slowly incorporate the flour mixture until thoroughly combined.
 Stir in the chocolate chips.
-Chill the dough.

 - Refrigerate dough for one hour or overnight.

 - Preheat the oven to 375F, and line two baking sheets with parchment paper.

 - Scoop the chilled dough onto the baking sheets and transfer it to the center shelf of the oven.
 Bake 8 to 10 minutes, until the tops are golden brown and the cookies have solid edges (the centers will be soft).
 Remove from oven and allow cookies to cool down completely.

 - Bake any remaining cookies, allow to cool down completely before storing in an airtight container.

 More Dessert Ideas